geofrancis/xv11lidar-MAVLINK/README.md

 Lidar TX pin connects to A10

-The Lidar board takes 3.3v or 5v depeding on the version so check first, I killed my first one lol
+The Lidar board takes 3.3v or 5v depeding on the version so check first, I fried my first one.

 on the flight controller: